osu-crypto/libOTe/README.md

 python build.py --install
 ```

-By default, sudo is not used.
-If installation requires sudo access, then add `--sudo` to the `build.py` script arguments.
+Sudo is not used.
+If installation requires sudo access, then install as root.
 See `python build.py --help` for full details.

 ## Linking